EDCD/EDDN/README.md

 listed in name-alphabetical order and no particular ranking or endorsement is intended.

-- [EDDB](https://eddb.io/) - a website which tries to act as a database of all the data available in the game.
-In general EDDB tries to help finding stuff which players are looking for.
 - [EDSM](https://www.edsm.net/) - originally focused on being a 'Star Map', but has since expanded its functionality.
 Of particular interest to in-game explorers.
-- [Inara](https://inara.cz/) - a popular alternative to EDDB, with a lot of its own unique functionality.
+- [Inara](https://inara.cz/) - a popular alternative to the now defunct EDDB, with a lot of its own unique functionality.
 - [Spansh](https://www.spansh.co.uk/plotter) - originally this had one tool,
   a 'Neutron Star' route plotter, but has since expanded into offering many other route plotting tools and general data searching.